MariaCassandra/MariaCassandra/README.md

 ### Hi, I'm Maria 👋

-I'm a junior Front-End Developer by passion and an expat by choice based in Barcelona.
+I'm a junior Front-End Developer by passion and an expat by choice.

 <!--